tardisfromtornspace/Bridge-Commander/Documentation/NonAlteranCanonSGTechReadme.txt

 == Changelog ==
+1.2.9 -
+   Fixes:
+   * Updated SGReplicator adaptation to 1.34, making its resistance tech exist as a token tech, to fix log warnings.
 1.2.8 -
    Fixes:
    * Updated SGReplicator adaptation to 1.33, making it stronger and fixing a possible shield facet that may not have been covered.